zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DEPLOYMENT.md

 | nrf.conf    | (Gilab) cn5g/oai-cn5g-nrf                    | [etc/nrf.conf](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-nrf/-/blob/master/etc/nrf.conf)   |
 | spgw_u.conf | (Github) OPENAIRINTERFACE/openair-spgwu-tiny | [etc/spgw_u.conf](https://github.com/OPENAIRINTERFACE/openair-spgwu-tiny/blob/master/etc/spgw_u.conf) |

 ### 5.2.
-User Subscprition Profile ###
+User Subscription Profile ###

-The dsTest UE which will request for a PDU session will have this user profile.
-Verify that this entry is present in the oai_db1.sql file located in [docker-compose/oai-db1.sql](../docker-compose/oai_db1.sql).
+The dsTest UE which will request a PDU session will have this user profile.
+Verify that this entry is present in the oai_db1.sql file located in [docker-compose/database/oai-db1.sql](../docker-compose/database/oai_db1.sql).

     ```
     IMSI - 208950000000031
     IMEI - 55000000000001
     Secret Key (K) - 0x0C0A34601D4F07677303652C0462535B
     OPc - 0x63bfa50ee6523365ff14c1f45f88737d
     ```

-- **Optional**: Incase, the user subscription entry is missing from oai_db.sql file then it can be added using below commands,
+- **Optional**: In case the user subscription entry is missing from the oai_db1.sql file, then it can be added using the following commands,

     ```bash
     #Login to mysql container once the container is running